testbook/coldboot.js/README.md

 add the attribute `cb-persist='uniqueIdentifier'` to add a listener that will listen to 'input' events & store the value property of the element.

-once client application is finished loading, it must call `coldboot.complete()`. doing this wil detach event listeners, hide the loader, update values for client rendered `cb-persist` based on their uniqueIdentifiers.
+once client application is finished loading, it must call `coldboot.complete()`. doing this wil detach event listeners, hide the loader, update values for client rendered `cb-persist` based on their unique identifiers.

-`coldboot.complete()` will also return an object with the map of all persisted identifier to values in the `preserve` key & the id providedi in `cb-await-id` in the `awaitId` key to indicate which element was clicked.
+`coldboot.complete()` will also return an object with the map of all persisted-identifier to value in the `preserve` key & the id provided in `cb-await-id` in the `awaitId` key to indicate which element was clicked.

 if an interaction is observed, then the object will have the following form
 ```javascript